 Coulotte Steak: Its Names, Location, Size, and Flavor Profile

-Coulotte steak is a very popular cut in Brazilian cuisine.
-The Brazilians have a special name for it: “picaña”.
-“Picaña” is simply the Portuguese term for Coulotte.
-Conversely, the term “coulotte” comes from the French word “culot”, which means “cap”.
-This name refers to the thick layer of fat present on the side of the steak.
-Here’s a fun: picanha steak, coulotte steak, and top sirloin cap steak are all just different names for the same delicious cut of beef.
+Coulotte steak is a very popular beef cut in Brazilian cuisine, where it’s known by the name “picaña.”
+“Picaña” is simply the Portuguese term for coulotte.
+The word “coulotte” comes from the French word “culot,” meaning “cap,” referring to the thick layer of fat found on one side of the steak.
+Interestingly, picanha steak, coulotte steak, and top sirloin cap steak are different names for the same delicious cut of beef.

 What is Coulotte Steak?